armandojaleo/CosmoEmbedings/CONTRIBUTING.md

-# Contributing to CosmicEmbeddings
+# Contributing to CosmoEmbeddings

 Thank you for your interest in contributing!
-We welcome your ideas, code, documentation, and discussion to help evolve the CosmicEmbeddings protocol and tools.
+We welcome your ideas, code, documentation, and discussion to help evolve the CosmoEmbeddings protocol and tools.

 ---